nxskok/pasias/docs/16-ordinal-nominal-response.md

 * `hhold_income`: household income group, from \$0--24,999
 to \$150,000+.

-* `educ`: highest level of education attained, from ``less than high school'' up to "graduate degree"
+* `educ`: highest level of education attained, from "less  than high school" up to "graduate degree"

 * `region`: region (of the US) that the respondent lives in (five values).